kh1tko/edu_automation_qa/README.md

-This is my homewok.
+This is my homework.
 Python & QA Automation